Ruthika678/first-demo/README.md

 # first-demo
-this is my first git  repository
+this is my first git  repository.
-Author-Honey
+Author-Honey.